CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 Binary encoding is the preferred encoding in most cases since it is designed for storage and runtime efficiency.
 It is designed with large datasets in mind.

 The binary encoding is more involved than the JSON, as there are many considerations about how to pack and align the data efficiently.
-A detailed discussion of this can be found in the [Binary Encoding](#binary-encoding) section further below in this document.
+A detailed discussion of this can be found in the other [Binary Encoding](#binary-encoding-1) section further below in this document.
 For now, here is a small example to show how the same `building` class described above would be described with an instance table.

 ```json